pscally1005/pscally1005.github.io/_posts/recipes/meme/2024-11-30-thanksgiving.markdown

 - ginger
 - cloves
 - allspice
 Description: Happy Thanksgiving!
 Here's an idea I wanted to try that I'm dubbing "Ground Thanksgiving".
 It's a bowl of food that combines many Thanksgiving type dishes.
 We have <a href='/misc/meat#ground-turkey'>ground turkey</a>, roasted <a href='/misc/veggies#sweet-potato'>sweet potatoes</a> & <a href='/misc/veggies#brussel-sprout'>brussel sprouts</a>, and sauteed <a href='/misc/veggies#carrots'>carrots</a>.
-And of course it has my <a href='/recipes/cranberry-sauce'>Sugar Free Cranberry Sauce</a> mixed in, and features many fall spices like rosemary, thyme, cinnamon, and cloves
+And of course it has my <a href='/recipes/cranberry-sauce'>Sugar Free Cranberry Sauce</a> mixed in, and features many fall spices like rosemary, thyme, cinnamon, and cloves.
 Instructions:
 - Preheat your oven to 400F, and line 2 large <a href='https://amzn.to/45sRAsB'>cookie sheets</a> with parchment paper